top of page

 • Access rights are continuously validated, ensuring only authorized users enter critical areas like ICUs, pharmacies, and data centers.

-For example, a trauma center using CloudGate PIAM enforces biometric verification plus mobile credential authentication for entry into surgical suites, ensuring no single point of failure in identity validation.
+Example: a trauma center using CloudGate PIAM enforces biometric verification plus mobile credential authentication for entry into surgical suites, ensuring no single point of failure in identity validation.

 2. Role-Based and Attribute-Based Access Control (RBAC and ABAC)